Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 Most hair and beauty businesses will NOT have to pay the data protection fee

 Not yet a Member?
-Join now for less than 80p a day.
+Join now for less than 85p a day.

 Operating CCTV or carrying out credit checks?
 You WILL have to register

-If you provide credit facilities and do credit checks on clients then you must register and pay the data protection fee.
+If you provide credit facilities and do credit checks on clients then you will likely need to register and pay the data protection fee.

 Find out more about what to do on the ICO website